 Tinting and Colouring Homemade Dog Treat Dough

-Tip: Dog vision is significantly different from human vision, and that includes colours.
-Whatever the results of your treat tinting endeavours, it will be scent and taste that matter to the dogs, not looks.
+Dog vision is significantly different from human vision.
+That includes colour vision.
+Contrary to popular belief, dogs aren’t colour blind though.
+Still, whatever the results of your treat tinting endeavours, it will be scent and taste that matter to the dogs, not looks.
+Woofs!

 Tinting Dog Treat Dough

-Tinting the dough can be a simple way to dress up a dog treat, whether for simple treats as above or for cutting and decorating.
+Colouring is a simple way to dress up a dog treat, whether for simple treats as above or for cutting and decorating.
 This can be done with naturally tinted ingredients, like pureed dog-safe fruits and vegetables, or by adding other tints to your dough.
-Colours can be use alone in separate treats, layered together to create a unique treat design (similar to working with clay), or marbled into special multi-coloured (and/or multi-flavoured) treats.
-See our unicorn bone dog treats for an example and instructions on making treats with marbled dough.
+Colours can be used alone in separate treats.
+They can also be used in creative combinations.
+Coloured treat doughs can be layered, modelled to create unique designs (similar to working with clay), or marbled into multi-coloured (and/or multi-flavoured) treats.
+Check out the pumpkins in our peanut butter pumpkin dog treats for an example of modelling.
+See our unicorn bone dog treats for an example of dog treats with marbled dough.

-When the dough is being tinted all the same colour, it’s easiest to evenly combine colour when the mix is still wet.
-This does have the pitfall of leaving you guessing as to the strength of the final colour if you aren’t familiar with the recipe or tinting strength of your ingredients, but you can always top up a little as you continue mixing, if needed.
+When dough is being tinted all the same colour, it’s easiest to evenly combine colour while the mix is still wet.
+This does have the pitfall of leaving you guessing as to the strength of the final colour.
+This can be a bit tricky if you aren’t familiar with the recipe or tinting strength of your ingredients, but you can always top up a little as you continue mixing, if needed.

-Wherever possible when making a single dough colour, I like to tint wet.
+Wherever possible when making a single dough colour, I like to tint while the mixture is still wet.
 It’s much easier to get an even distribution that way.
 As a compromise if colour strength is important, I will sometimes mix most of the way but not all.
 Then I’ll adjust my tint when the dough is still sticky before topping up the last of the flour to final consistency.

 You can also use uneven distribution as a sneaky trick to create a marbled effect in a treat dough.
-I’ve done this for fun with a base dough and complimentary single tint, such as accentuating the rippled swirl of a blueberry base with ripples of beetroot.
+I’ve use this technique for fun effects with a base dough and complimentary single tint, like accentuating the natural swirl of a blueberry base with ripples of beetroot.

 Tinting Multiple Colours

 When the dough is being split and tinted different colours, it’s often more convenient to mix the full batch, divide the dough, and then tint.
-To add tint, I make a small divot in the dough ball, put my tint in the divot, squeeze the dough around the tint, and then knead it through to blend the colour.
-If you are worried the tint staining your hands, you can wear food safe gloves, but I prefer to just wash up quickly and avoid the extra waste.
+To add the colour, I make a small divot in the dough ball, put my tint in the divot, squeeze the dough around the tint, then knead it to blend.
+If you’re worried the tinting ingredients staining your hands, you can wear food safe gloves.
+Personally, I prefer to just wash up quickly and avoid the extra waste if possible.